Friesland: Religion

+In 2015, 28.5% of the population belonged to the Protestant Church in the Netherlands, while 6.6% were Roman Catholic, 1.1% were Muslim and 6.5% belonged to other churches or faiths.
+Over half of the population (57.2%) identified as non-religious, above the national average.

 Economy

 Friesland is mainly an agricultural province.
 The black and white Frisian cattle, black and white Stabyhoun and the black Frisian horse originated here.
 Tourism is another important source of income: the principal tourist destinations include the lakes in the southwest of the province and the islands in the Wadden Sea to the north.
 There are 195 windmills in the province of Friesland, out of a total of about 1200 in the entire country.